 2. Another key takeaway is that businesses that rely on ICs should be using IC agreements that are state-of-the-art.
 This document is critical in establishing an IC’s right to operate an independent profit-making business without direction or control over the manner and means of performing the services.
 Remarkably, it has been our experience that many agreements are not drafted in a manner that places the company in the best position to defend claims of this nature – whether such claims are in court or before administrative agencies.
 Indeed, it is not unusual to find IC agreements that contain a number of provisions capable of being used against companies seeking to minimize their potential IC misclassification liability.

-As discussed at length in our White Paper, minimizing IC misclassification exposure can be accomplished in multiple ways, one of which includes restructuring and re-documentation.
+As discussed at length in my White Paper, minimizing IC misclassification exposure can be accomplished in multiple ways, one of which includes restructuring and re-documentation.
 This can be accomplished by first engaging in a form of IC Diagnostics™ that includes an analysis of all applicable federal and state IC tests and an examination of each of the “48 Factors-Plus” found by the courts and administrative agencies to be relevant to a determination of IC status.
 Any restructuring that needs to be done – from fine-tuning to more substantial changes – can then be undertaken to minimize the likelihood of a successful challenge to the IC business structure.
 At that point, re-documentation of the IC agreement should be done, and the existing agreement can be modified to add state-of-the-art provisions keyed to the relevant legal tests for IC status.
 Finally, any restructuring and re-documentation should be thoughtfully implemented in a manner that enhances the IC relationship and minimizes the likelihood of legal challenges.

 Your comments are invited.